jsafrane/openlmi-storage/doc/admin/usage-fs.rst

   Formats a StorageExtent with filesystem of given type.
 Currently the Goal parameter is not used, i.e. no filesystem options can be specified.

+:ref:`DeleteFileSystem <LMI-FileSystemConfigurationService-DeleteFileSystem>`
+  Destroys a file system (:ref:`LMI_LocalFileSystem <LMI-LocalFileSystem>`) or other metadata, such as Physical Volume metadata or MD RAID metadata present (:ref:`LMI_DataFormat<LMI-DataFormat>`) on a device.

+  Only unmounted filesystems and unused metadata can be deleted.

 Use cases
 ---------